flori/betterplace_apidocs/README.md

 * _Please send us your code examples to developers@betterplace.org_

+* _Please send us your code examples to developers@betterplace.org_

 ### Example apps

 * The "Deutsch Tansanische Partnerschaft" uses this API to present their betterplace.org projects right on their website: [Project list](http://www.dtpev.de/unterstuetzen/projekte), [Project details](http://www.dtpev.de/unterstuetzen/projekte/one-child-one-light)
 * _Please send us your sites to developers@betterplace.org_

+## Client API

+### Client API General Information

+*(⁂1) Client projects:* Clients projects are projects on betterplace.org that are associated with a client-user.
+This way clients can control what projects are visible on their plattform.

+*Additional filters:* Some URLs have a special scope for clients.
+For example `/clients/example/projects.json` will only show projects of the example-client and `/clients/example/tags/rainforest/projects` will only show projects of the example-client and tagged with "rainforest".

+*Error Code:* If you request data for a project that is not part of the client projects, the API will return a `404` HTTP code.

+*Usage example:* The local german newspaper "Trierischer Volksfreund" has it's own donation portal at ["Meine Hilfe zählt"](http://www.meine-hilfe-zaehlt.de/).
+All data are pulled from this api.
+In addition they use the betterplac.rog whitelabel donation form, which is another service betterplace.org provides for clients.

+### Client Authentication

+In order to use some special features of the betterplace API, you need to authenticate yourself with API Credentials.
+These credentials are provided by betterplace, please
+[contact betterplace solutions](http://www.betterplace-solutions.de/#buergerzeitung) if you are interested.

+[HTTP Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication#Client_side) is used to authenticate with username and password.

 ## API V1, V2, V3